-Allium caeruleum (syn. azureum) is one of the few blue alliums and is a stunning sky blue colour.
-When opened a lovely ball effect is given by the flower head.
-Alliums are superb for bees and butterflies and will naturalise very well in most soils that are well drained.
+Allium caeruleum AGM (syn. azureum) is one of the few blue alliums and is a stunning sky blue colour.
+Alliums are superb for bees and butterflies and will naturalise very well.
 Feed with bone meal or similar during the leaf and flowering stage to ensure future good growth and performance.
 Alliums perform very well with early flowering perennials.

 Alliums perform very well with early flowering perennials and are also popular with bees and butterflies.
 Alliums will naturalise very well in most well drained soils.
 This variety will with stand some water logging of the soil.
-Cultivate soils to a depth of 20cms and plant bulbs with the pointy bit facing upwards.
+Cultivate soils to a depth of 20cms.
+Plant bulbs with the pointy bit facing upwards.
 Bulbs should be planted as per the growing information shown below.

 Feed bulbs with bone meal or similar during the flowering period to ensure they remain health for years to come.
 Plant in areas that are not exposed to the worst of the elements and in soils that have not been freshly manured.
 Regularly feed during the growing season with foods such as well rotted manures, Tomato feed and bone meal.